patahili/RunningDocs/CPP_IHV_Validation.md

 # IHV Validation of CoPilot Plus (CP+) PC Features

-# Overview
+## Overview

 IHVs are held to a high level of standard in terms of key performance indicators (KPI's) for various CoPilot Features and Models.
 Developed over the last few years using objective, predictive, empirical and experimental methods, these KPI's act as the backbone of ensuring that NPU execution providers (EPs) delivered by IHVs (Intel, Qualcomm, AMD and Nvidia) meet Microsoft's requirements for an optimal set of CoPilot+ experiences.

 This document discusses how IHVs will be able to validate CoPilot+ features at the model, feature and system level.
 Specifically, this document discusses the state of affairs in the soon-to-be-deprecated "PSORT" stack (that does not use WinML) and the newer "Replat" stack which executes workloads on NPUs using the WinML stack.

-# CP+ Feature Validation Landscape
+## CP+ Feature Validation Landscape

 The CP+ feature validation landscape can be divided into 3 levels:

-## Model Level
+### Model Level
-Accurate execution of models drive the functionality of CP+ features.
-Additionally, models, especially large ones such as Stable Diffusion XL (SDXL) and Small Language Models (SLMs) take up a signficiant amount of time in an end to end feature execution process.
-Model latency can include time taken to schedule a model's execution (i.e: a "workload") on the NPU, as well as time taken to load/unload models from memory in-between execution (hysterisis).
+Accurate execution of models drives the functionality of CP+ features.
+Additionally, models, especially large ones such as Stable Diffusion XL (SDXL) and Small Language Models (SLMs) take up a significant amount of time in an end to end feature execution process.
+Model latency can include time taken to schedule a model's execution (i.e: a "workload") on the NPU, as well as time taken to load/unload models from memory in-between execution (hysteresis).

-Accurate and performant models from the baseline for successful AI experiences and validating model KPI's act as gates for Microsoft to ingest EPs.
+Accurate and performant models form the baseline for successful AI experiences and validating model KPI's act as gates for Microsoft to ingest EPs.
 Additional model-level KPI's include memory consumption, cache generation time (if applicable), cache loading time, disk size, etc.

-## Feature Level
+### Feature Level
-A feature involves the execution of one of more models, either in series or parallel.
+A feature involves the execution of one or more models, either in series or parallel.
 One model can power more than one feature (such as SDXL being used for Paint CoCreate and Photos).
-A feature's KPI includes a sum of the KPI's of its constitutent models executing at requisite execution priorities and any OS or other system level overheads.
+A feature's KPI includes the sum of the KPI's of its constituent models executing at requisite execution priorities and any OS or other system level overheads.

 Feature-level KPI's are often evaluated after EP's are integrated and may or may not be used to gate EP ingestion.
 Feature-level KPI's are used to gate the release of ingested EPs to the public.

-## System Level
+### System Level
-At the system level, the concurrent execution of CP+ features taxes the system across different dimension of fundamentals.
+At the system level, the concurrent execution of CP+ features taxes the system across different dimensions of fundamentals.
 Thread prioritization, thermal loading, system starvation, etc. come to light when multiple features compete for a finite set of resources on the system such as memory and NPU capacities.
-System level issues are evaluated through selfhost and the use of test apps to stress test the system beyond what selfhost use cases.
+System level issues are evaluated through selfhost and the use of test apps to stress test the system beyond what selfhost use cases provide.

-# How IHVs Validate EPs in the PSORT Path of Execution
+## How IHVs Validate EPs in the PSORT Path of Execution
 PSORT path refers to the execution path of CP+ AI Fabric features without involving WinML.
 Execution of workloads on NPU is routed through ORT and EPs carried by each of the ORT clients (PSAPI and OCR).

 At the model level, accuracy is tested using test apps that measure the deviation of execution results against known baselines such as cosine values or CPU execution outputs.
 Performance of models are validated using test apps that schedule workloads on the NPU in ways that either simulate features (OCR Test App) or as raw workloads (ORT Perf Test).